dsbiradar/dsbiradar/README.md

 - 🌱 Exploring AI solutions for agriculture
 - 🔐 Interested in cybersecurity and intelligent automation
 - 💡 Creating impactful software products
-- 🚀 Passionate about startups and innovation.
+- 🚀 Passionate about startups and innovation